 - Trauma/Lacerations: This is also a common type of emergency call, as many horses seem especially talented at getting into trouble.
 If you discover an open wound, consider the following:

 - If applicable, first stop any excessive bleeding.
 Apply pressure manually or in the form of a wrap, if on a limb, then call the veterinarian.

 - If bleeding is minimal, and it is safe to do so, you may clean the wound with dilute Betadine solution/water to better evaluate its extent.

-- Before calling the veterinarian, it is helpful to note the location of the wound relative to any joints/limb structures, the depth (if possible), and if the wound is old it is useful to take the horse’s temperature, as well.
+- Before calling the veterinarian, it is helpful to note the location of the wound relative to any joints/limb structures, the depth (if possible), if the wound is old, and it is useful to take the horse’s temperature, as well.

 - Ophthalmic Emergencies: Eye swellings, changes in eye color, and abnormal ocular discharge are always considered an emergency because significant and/or untreated injuries can result in the loss of sight in a relatively rapid time period.

 - Reproductive Emergencies: This includes dystocia (difficult birth) and signs of colic in the pregnant mare.

 - Acute/Severe Lameness: If your horse is appreciably limping at the walk, doesn’t want to put weight on a limb, or is reluctant to move, it could be an indication of a severe injury such as a fractured bone.
 Don’t move the horse, stall confine if possible, and call the veterinarian.

 - Choke: This term in the horse does not refer to blockage of the airway, as it does in humans, but rather blockage of the esophagus.
 If untreated, it can progress to pneumonia from aspiration of food particles and permanent damage to the affected areas of the esophagus.
 The most common signs of this problem are food-colored discharge from the nose, excessive salivation, and coughing associated with eating/drinking.